Change Default Save Location in Windows 11

-By design, all Windows content is created and saved on the Local Disk C: (This PC) drive, the default location since the beginning of the modern Windows OS.
+All Windows content is created and saved on the Local Disk C: drive, which has been the default location since the inception of modern Windows operating systems.

 Change Default Apps Installation Path in Windows 11